andreasabel/inCode/entry/tries-with-recursion-schemes.md

 ```

 Note that this construction isn't particularly sound, since it's possible to
 represent invalid keys that have branches that lead to nothing.
-This mostly
+This becomes
-becomes troublesome when we implement `delete`, but we won't be worrying about
+troublesome mostly when we implement `delete`, but we won't be worrying about
 that for now.
 In Haskell, we have the choice to be as safe or unsafe as we want
 for a given situation.
 However, a "correct-by-construction" trie is in the next
 part of this series :)

 ### Recursion Schemes: An Elegant Weapon

 Now, `Trie` as written up there is an *explicitly recursive* data type.
-This is
+This
-common practice, but it's not a particularly ideal situation.
-The problem with
+might be common practice, but it's not a particularly ideal situation.
+The
-explicitly recursive data types is that to work with them, you often rely on
+problem with explicitly recursive data types is that to work with them, you
-explicitly recursive functions.
+often rely on explicitly recursive functions.

-Explicitly recursive functions are notoriously difficult to write, understand,
+Within the functional programming community, explicitly recursive functions are
+notoriously difficult to write, understand, and maintain.
+It's extremely easy to
-and maintain.
-It's extremely easy to accidentally write an infinite loop, and
+accidentally write an infinite loop, and explicit recursion is often called "the
-explicit recursion is often called "the GOTO of functional programming".
+GOTO of functional programming".

 However, There's a trick we can use to "factor out" the recursion in our data
 type.
 The trick is to replace the recursive occurrence of `Trie a` (in the